 How to search

-You can search the databases in different ways to find materials that will be relevant for your assignment, including:
+You can search the databases in different ways to find materials that will be relevant for your research, including:

 - Use the thesaurus to help you find appropriate search terms